admin-ch/CovidCertificate-Apidoc/README.md

 object containing the following fields.
 All fields are mandatory.

 - **medicinalProductCode**: name of the medicinal product as registered in the country.
   - Format: string.
-The value set is defined [here](https://github.com/admin-ch/CovidCertificate-Examples/blob/main/cumulated/covid-19-vaccines_1.0.0.json).
+Use the defined [endpoint](#generation-and-revocation-api-doc) for the value set.
     The value of the code has to be sent to the API
   - Example: "EU/1/20/1507" for a "COVID-19 Vaccine Moderna" vaccine
 - **numberOfDoses**: number in a series of doses.